 Even some of the most morally upright applicants wonder whether a detail in their decades of life might be found inconsistent with the “degree of honesty, integrity, and discretion” required.
 Personally, I had an internal panic attack at UConn Law during my orientation in 2006 — the year firms stopped hiring 1L’s for summer positions, already feeling the impending 2008 recession — when one of the speakers instructed us to watch our spending because debt might be questioned in the Character and Fitness review.

 Why didn’t I ask anyone?
 If I had reached out for help, I would have learned I’d be fine.
 I really thought my decision to assume almost $200,000 of debt (even with decent scholarships) showed poor judgment.
 Really, it did — but not enough to disqualify me from the bar for lacking Character and Fitness.
 Like so many people who don’t seek the help they need, I felt embarrassed by the source of my stress: My parents didn’t have enough income to save more than pocket change for my private undergrad tuition, let alone law school.
-I’m still not sure why I didn’t ask the Google — my best guess is that I allowed my concern to blend quickly into the hazy range of stress that accumulated throughout orientation and into the middle of my third year when I stopped going to classes vaguely sensing it was the best way to escape a reality I needed to avoid as I was just awakening to it.
+I’m still not sure why I didn’t ask the Google (or maybe I tried?) — my best guess is that I allowed my concern to blend quickly into the hazy range of stress that accumulated throughout orientation and into the middle of my third year when I stopped going to classes vaguely sensing it was the best way to escape a reality I needed to avoid as I was just awakening to it.
 It wasn’t the best plan but it did work brilliantly.

 Importantly, the Massachusetts Bar Application asks no questions about mental health or substance use.
 Find more on nationwide Character and Fitness questions here.
 And more, lawyers and law students can schedule a free and confidential consultation with one of our organization’s clinicians to help deal with stress related to inquiries.
 Find more on scheduling here.